AWS vs Digitalocean vs Google Cloud vs Heroku vs Azure – Choose Best for a Startup

 Being an Infrastructure as a Service (IaaS), DigitalOcean requires the user to manage the service on their own.
 AWS, on the contrary, is a Platform as a Service (PaaS), where everything is managed by the provider except for the application and data.
 As a result, managing a DigitalOcean server may require more effort and some prior experience.

-AWS is more of a corporate solution as it offers other services that can be installed in bundle.
-DigitalOcean attracts clients with lower price and user-friendliness - even a beginner developer can set up an instance.
+So, what to choose, AWS or DigitalOcean?
+AWS is more of a corporate solution as it offers other services that can be installed in a bundle.
+DigitalOcean attracts clients with lower prices and user-friendliness - even a beginner developer can set up an instance.

-Choosing between DigitalOcean or AWS may be hard.
-Both have their advantages.
+Choosing the best cloud platform between these two can be hard.
+Both AWS and DigitalOcean have their advantages.
 Generally speaking, DO may fit a startup better than EC2.
 But the final choice depends on many factors that can be determined in a personal consultation with a professional.

 Heroku vs. AWS

 Heroku is hosted on AWS.
-This means that you have stability and reliability of Amazon servers, but with the configuration already done for you.
+This means that you have the stability and reliability of Amazon servers but with the configuration already done for you.

 What is Heroku used for?